YuKiFdo/YuKiFdo/README.md

 </div>

- <p> A comp-sci undergraduate student and a aspiring software developer with good problem-solving skills.
-Able to perform well in a team.
-Passionate about coding and equipped with a diverse and promising skill-set, placing a special emphasis on writing good quality code.</p>
+ <p>A computer science undergraduate and aspiring DevOps and AI enthusiast with strong problem-solving abilities.
+Passionate about leveraging technology to drive innovation.
+Skilled in collaborative environments and committed to writing high-quality code.
+Always eager to learn and grow within the dynamic fields of DevOps and artificial intelligence.</p>

 <p align="left">